Deus1704/sunkit-image/docs/how_to_guide/using_new_coalignment_interface.rst

 Function Overview
 =================

 The :func:`sunkit_image.coalignment_module.coalignment` function performs image coalignment using a specified method that is registered using the decorator :func:`sunkit_image.coalignment_module.register_coalignment_method`.
-For registering a new method, please check the :ref:`_add-a-new-coalignment-method` guide.
+For registering a new method, please check the :doc:`adding_a_coalignment_method` guide.

 Refer to the docstring of :func:`sunkit_image.coalignment_module.coalignment` for detailed information on the parameters, return values, and exceptions.